 BRAC JPGSPH, as the coordinating institute of the EU Erasmus+ funded ACCESS4ALL project, led the first reflexive workshop at Independent University Bangladesh (IUB), uniting students from diverse disciplines to map essential skills for tackling climate change through Southern-led, locally-driven solutions.

-Bangladesh Health Watch (BHW) Updates

-Established in 2006, Bangladesh Health Watch (BHW) is a multi-stakeholder civil society advocacy and monitoring network dedicated to improving the health system in Bangladesh through critical reviews of policies and programmes and recommendations of appropriate actions for change.
+Bangladesh Health Watch (BHW) Updates Established in 2006, Bangladesh Health Watch (BHW) is a multi-stakeholder civil society advocacy and monitoring network dedicated to improving the health system in Bangladesh through critical reviews of policies and programmes and recommendations of appropriate actions for change.
 BRAC JPGSPH has been serving as BHW's secretariat since its inception.

-New funding secured for health initiatives

-Bangladesh Health Watch (BHW) received 65 million BDT from the Swedish International Development Cooperation Agency (SIDA) to implement the second phase of the project "Institutionalizing Accountability in Health Systems to Improve Access to Services."
+New funding secured for health initiatives Bangladesh Health Watch (BHW) received 65 million BDT from the Swedish International Development Cooperation Agency (SIDA) to implement the second phase of the project "Institutionalizing Accountability in Health Systems to Improve Access to Services."
 Additionally, BHW secured 30 million BDT from SIDA for the project "Financial Support for Injured Individuals from the Quota Movement."

-Biennial Report 2023-24 Launch

-BHW unveiled its ninth biennial report, "State of Professional Public Health Education in Bangladesh," at BRAC Tower.
+Biennial Report 2023-24 Launch BHW unveiled its ninth biennial report, "State of Professional Public Health Education in Bangladesh," at BRAC Tower.
 The event highlighted key challenges and opportunities in public health education.
 Dr. Md.
 Sarwar Bari, Secretary of the Medical Education and Family Welfare Division, was the chief guest, with Miranda Beckman, Deputy Office Director at USAID, as the special guest.

-Emergency response protocol for road crash victims

-BHW, in collaboration with BSMMU and CIPRB, developed an emergency response protocol to address gaps in Bangladesh's post-crash care system.
+Emergency response protocol for road crash victims BHW, in collaboration with BSMMU and CIPRB, developed an emergency response protocol to address gaps in Bangladesh's post-crash care system.
 The initiative, aligned with a High Court order, ensures rapid and safe transport of road crash victims within the critical 'Golden Hour.'
 The protocol has been endorsed by the Ministry of Health and Family Welfare.

-Investigative health reporting training for journalists

-BHW trained 40 district correspondents from eight regions at BRAC Learning Centre on 30-31 October and 20-21 November 2024.
+Investigative health reporting training for journalists BHW trained 40 district correspondents from eight regions at BRAC Learning Centre on October 30-31 and November 20-21, 2024.
 The sessions, led by academicians, public health experts, and senior journalists, strengthened investigative reporting skills in health.
 As a result, participants published 17 investigative reports highlighting local health challenges.

-Youth capacity building in eight districts

-BHW conducted capacity-building training for Youth Forum members across its eight Regional Chapters, focusing on the Right to Information Act (RTI) 2009 and Digital Media Usage.
+Youth capacity building in eight districts BHW conducted capacity-building training for Youth Forum members across its eight Regional Chapters, focusing on the Right to Information Act (RTI) 2009 and Digital Media Usage.
 The sessions empowered youth with digital advocacy skills and responsible social media practices.

-Multi-stakeholder meetings to strengthen health governance

-In 2024, 10 multi-stakeholder meetings were held at district and upazila health facilities.
+Strengthening Regional Chapters through focal training A two-day workshop (December 21-22, 2024) at BRAC Learning Centre, Dhaka, gathered focal and co-focal persons from BHW's host organizations.
+Multi-stakeholder meetings to strengthen health governance In 2024, 10 multi-stakeholder meetings were held at district and upazila health facilities.
 These forums enabled government representatives to address health facility-related issues and explore solutions in collaboration with community stakeholders.